 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking levomilnacipran, call your doctor.

 - avoid use of alcoholic beverages while you are taking levomilnacipran.

-- you should know that levomilnacipran may make you drowsy.
+- you should know that levomilnacipran may make you drowsy and may affect your judgment, thinking, and movements.
 Do not drive a car or operate machinery until you know how this medication affects you.

 - you should know that levomilnacipran may cause high blood pressure.
-Your blood pressure should be checked regularly while you are receiving levomilnacipran.
+Your blood pressure and pulse (heart rate) should be checked before starting treatment and regularly while you are receiving levomilnacipran.

 - you should know that levomilnacipran may cause angle-closure glaucoma (a condition where the fluid is suddenly blocked and unable to flow out of the eye causing a quick, severe increase in eye pressure which may lead to a loss of vision).
 Talk to your doctor about having an eye examination before you start taking this medication.
 If you have nausea, eye pain, changes in vision, such as seeing colored rings around lights, and swelling or redness in or around the eye, call your doctor or get emergency medical treatment right away.

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.